theory/justatheory/content/post/past/sqitch/sqitch-log.md

 -   Colorized output
 -   Searching against change and committer names via regular expressions
--   A variety of formatting options (“full”, “long”, “medium”, “oneline”, etc.)
+-   A variety of formatting options ("full", "long", "medium", "oneline", etc.)
 -   Extensible formatting with [`printf`-style codes]

 Here are a couple of examples searching [the tutorial]’s test database: